 Early Bally / Stern SS

 Installation is easy (see photos for early Bally / Stern).
-Just remove the solder on the left side of where the battery used to be.
+Just remove the solder on the left side of where the battery used to be (the right side will not work).
 Flow a little new solder in the hole so it will melt easier, then remove the solder with a solder sucker or wick.

 Immediately below this spot, on the edge is the ground trace.
 That will be your second connection.
 Clear and clean a spot.
 Use fine sandpaper if necessary.
 Make sure solder will stick by applying a small amount to this ground trace.